This post is about how to eat like a French woman, but let me first start by explaining why I wanted to write about this topic.

 Real food is what your great-grandmother would recognize as food.
 French women don’t sweeten things with fake sweeteners.
 They use real butter, not fake trans fats.
-Eat vegetables.
-Eat whole grains.
-Eat meat.
-Eat full fat dairy products.
-Real food means shopping more frequently, finding local food providers like farmer’s markets, farmers, butchers, fishmongers.
-It may mean (yikes!) spending more money on food.
+They eat vegetables and whole grains and don’t avoid meat, an important source of protein that fills and fuels you.
+Eat full fat dairy products in small portions.

-Interestingly, Europeans as a whole spend a lot more money on food as a percentage of income than Americans.
-Why do we shy away from spending more money on quality food but don’t mind dropping $5 for a fancy coffee?
 French families eat out far less frequently than Americans do.
-Perhaps we should reallocate some of the eating out and Starbucks budget on real food?
+Perhaps we should reallocate some of the restaurant and Starbucks budget on real food?

-Another interesting tidbit: French woman have the highest fecundity of all European women and have more kids than the average American, but don’t struggle as much with retaining baby weight, because of their habits.
+Another interesting tidbit: French woman have the highest fecundity rates of all European women and have more kids than the average American, but don’t struggle as much with retaining pregnancy weight.

 4) Variété Is Very Important

-French mothers (and really the entire culture, there are even branches of government devoted to this goal) place great emphasis on educating their children to eat a wide variety of foods.
+French mothers (and really the entire culture supports this, there are even branches of government devoted to this goal) place great emphasis on educating their children to eat a wide variety of foods.
 Especially vegetables.
 Kids are taught not to refuse anything at table.

 5) Eat Only At Mealtimes, Only At The Table

 I now eat pizza with a fork just so I don’t wolf it down.
-Eating slowly makes for better digestion and helps you stay regular too.
-We all know that it takes our brains 20 minutes to register satiety.
-Eating mindfully and slowly means you eat less and enjoy more.
+It takes our brains 20 minutes to register satiety, and if we eat faster than that, we’ll eat more.
+Eating mindfully and slowly means you eat less and enjoy it more.

 7) Fat Is Good

 Low fat?
 Bien au contraire!
 Low fat means fake food (see rule #3).
 Eating fat means you feel full and stay full longer.